Blin4ik228l/FtcRobotController/README.md

 ### Bug fixes
-* Fixes [issue #316](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/316) (MatrixF.inverted() returned an incorrectly-sized matrix for 1x1 and 2x2 matrixes).
+* Fixes [issue #316](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/316) (MatrixF.inverted() returned an incorrectly-sized vector2 for 1x1 and 2x2 matrixes).
 * Self inspect now allows for Driver Station and Robot Controller compatibility between point releases.
 * Fixes bug where if the same `RumbleEffect` object instance was queued for multiple gamepads, it could happen that both rumble commands would be sent to just one gamepad.